idkwim/frookSINATRA/README.md

 <b>DRIVER:</b>
 On Load, the driver:
 	1. save the old lSTAR,
-	2. ask the hypervisor (MSR Knoocking) to save the old LSTAR too,
+	2. ask the hypervisor (MSR Knocking) to save the old LSTAR too,
 	3. write the LSTAR to is hook,
 	4. ...
 Working here